 In apps-of-a-feather.com, developers from Talon, and Tweetbot posted some of the major concerns which may arise due to the upcoming changes in the API.
 Here are the details:

-“The new Account Activity API is currently in beta testing, but third-party developers have not been given access and time is running out.
+“The new Account Activity API is currently in beta testing, but third-party developers have not been given access, and time is running out.

 Automatic refresh of your timeline just won’t work: there is no web server on your mobile device or desktop computer that Twitter can contact with updates.
 Since updating your timeline with other methods is rate-limited by Twitter, you will see delays in real-time updates during sporting events and breaking news.”

-Although this new Activity API, which is going to be implemented in future can bring luck to large companies, there is no hope for the small ones as Twitter has put restrictions on accessing it when it comes to the small developers.
-The developers are however given a 90-day notice by the company itself and they have even asked the developers to appeal for the bearable access.
+Although this new Activity API, which is going to be implemented in the future can bring luck to large companies, there is no hope for the small ones as Twitter has put restrictions on accessing it when it comes to the small developers.
+The developers are, however given a 90-day notice by the company itself and they have even asked the developers to appeal for the bearable access.